snipeso/iota-preprint/README.md

-# Iota preprint
+# Iota Oscillations (short report)

-The code in this repository was used to generate the data from the Snipes 2025 short report *Iota oscillations (25-35 Hz) during wake and REM sleep in children and young adults*.
+The code in this repository was used to generate the data from the Snipes (2025) short report *Iota oscillations (25-35 Hz) during wake and REM sleep in children and young adults* in the Journal of Neurophysiology.

 ## Key functions
 If you're here because you think I may have messed up, I explained something poorly, or you want to try it for yourself, here are the key functions in the pipeline that produced the paper: